abstract gray background

 Renewals

 In some countries, a license may need to be renewed by the issuing regulatory authority in order for it to remain valid.
 Once renewed, the license typically remains valid for a set time period or in some cases indefinitely, (e.g., Australia and Singapore).
 In some countries there is an option to apply for unlimited validity after the initial approval, (e.g., Serbia and Russia).
-This is also the case for most EU countries, although there are exceptions, where initial authorizations are typically valid for five years with one renewal application required, typically 9-12 months before initial license expiry; following this first renewal, the license is usually valid indefinitely unless specified otherwise by the regulator.
+This is also the case for most EU countries, although there are exceptions, where initial authorizations are typically valid for five years with one renewal application required, typically nine to 12 months before initial license expiry; following this first renewal, the license is usually valid indefinitely unless specified otherwise by the regulator.
 Regulatory authority dossier and processes also vary across countries in relation to renewing licenses.
 Some countries have significant renewal dossier requirements, (e.g., Albania and Serbia), whereas others have lesser requirements.
 In some countries it is not possible to submit changes to licenses when the license renewal application is ongoing.
 This may put market supply at risk and needs to be considered, particularly in the context of safety label updates, which may require urgent market awareness.

 Minimize risks, maximize opportunities

-The topics covered in this blog are not exhaustive but represent some common challenges companies face during post-approval lifecycle maintenance.
+The topics covered in this blog are not exhaustive but represent some common challenges companies face during post-approval life cycle maintenance.
 As demonstrated here, awareness of country nuances through regulatory intelligence is fundamental to successful navigation of complicated and evolving regulations, and also aids in the benefit companies can derive from available supportive regulatory mechanisms.
-Importantly, a strong process for regulatory intelligence screening and management facilitates rapid change implementation for safety updates, ensuring regulatory compliance and making key information available to healthcare professionals and patients.
+Importantly, a strong process for regulatory intelligence screening and management facilitates rapid change implementation for safety updates, ensuring regulatory compliance and making key information available to health care professionals and patients.